Christopher Hitchens: Personal life

 Hitchens was raised nominally Christian and attended Christian boarding schools, but from an early age he declined to participate in communal prayers.
 Later in life, Hitchens discovered that he was of Jewish descent on his mother's side and that his Jewish ancestors were immigrants from Eastern Europe (including Poland).
-Hitchens was married twice, first to Eleni Meleagrou, a Greek Cypriot, in 1981; the couple had a son Alexander and a daughter Sophia.
+Hitchens was married twice, first to Eleni Meleagrou, a Greek Cypriot, in 1981; the couple had two children, a son and a daughter.

 In 1991 Hitchens married his second wife, Carol Blue, an American screenwriter, in a ceremony held at the apartment of Victor Navasky, editor of The Nation.
-They had a daughter together, Antonia.
+They had a daughter together, Antonia, a writer and journalist currently on The New Yorker staff.

-Hitchens considered reading, writing and public speaking not as a job or career but as "what I am, who I am, [and] what I love."
+Hitchens considered reading, writing, and public speaking not as a job or career but as "what I am, who I am, [and] what I love."

-In November 1973 Hitchens's mother committed suicide in Athens in a pact with her lover, a defrocked clergyman named Timothy Bryan.
+In November 1973 Hitchens's mother died by suicide in Athens in a pact with her lover, a defrocked clergyman named Timothy Bryan.
 The pair overdosed on sleeping pills in adjoining hotel rooms and Bryan slashed his wrists in the bathtub.
 Hitchens flew alone to Athens to recover his mother's body, initially under the impression that she had been murdered.

-In 2007, after living in the US for 25 years, he became an American citizen (while retaining his UK citizenship).
+In 2007, after living in the United States for twenty-five years, he became an American citizen, electing to retain his UK citizenship.